MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`testFilterCriteria`** - **Test Filter criteria**<br>
 `string`.
 Optional.
 Use when `testSelection = testAssembly`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally specify the test case filter criteria.
-For example, `Owner=james&Priority=1`.
+The filter that specfies the tests to execute within the test assembly files.
+Works the same way as the `/TestCaseFilter` option in `vstest.console.exe`.
+Example: `Owner=james&Priority=1`.
 <!-- :::editable-content-end::: -->
 <br>